teddy-flow/SP2/README.md

 Tool used during the Student Project 2 - Cracking WiFi Passwords

 ## wigle-kml-converter.sh
 For parsing and converting Wigle KML to Wigle CSV format.
+### Example:
+<code>MAC,SSID,AuthMode,FirstSeen,Channel,RSSI,CurrentLatitude,CurrentLongitude,AltitudeMeters,AccuracyMeters,Type</code>

 ## wigle-queries.sh
 For queries to wigle.net API with a list of mac addresses for WiFi information such as WiFi name, location, and more to a wigle CSV format.
 This will be used to find WiFi networks that are missing in the project's dataset.